 - To make lower carb: Replace half the potatoes with mashed cooked cauliflower.

-- To make low fat: Skip the butter and use 0% Greek yogurt and light cream cheese.
+- To lower fat content: Skip the butter and use 0% Greek yogurt and light cream cheese.

 - To make dairy-free: Use dairy-free Greek yogurt, vegan butter and leave out the cream cheese.